-- 12.1 Disclosure requirements complement the minimum CAR requirements and the SRP.
-Through the mandatory public disclosure framework set out in the BDR (made by the MA under §60A of the Ordinance), the HKMA aims to engage market discipline in order to encourage Als to operate in a safe and sound manner.
-The framework has been designed to ensure that relevant and timely information is available to the general public (including the investor community and market professionals) and that Als have in place a clearly documented policy for the disclosure of, among other things, relevant and adequate information that conveys an accurate impression of their actual risk profile. - 12.2 To assist AIs with the application of the BDR, the BDR are supplemented by guidance issued by the HKMA in CA-D-1 and, where necessary, by standard templates which serve as a tool to facilitate consistent and comparable disclosure among AIs. - 12.3 The BDR, which are closely in line with international standards (e.g. those promulgated by the BCBS and the International Accounting and Financial Reporting Standards), represent a set of disclosure requirements that should improve market participants' ability to assess Als' capital structures, risk exposures, risk management processes and overall capital adequacy. - 12.4 The BDR recognize that AIs have varying levels of sophistication and risk exposures.
-Different levels of disclosure therefore apply to AIs using the BSC approach, the STC approach and the IRB approach.
-In addition, there are de minimis exemptions for AIs which are smaller in terms of asset and deposit size, although the HKMA encourages such AIs to comply with the BDR to the greatest extent possible. - 12.5 The BDR require AIs to have in place a formal, board approved disclosure policy which addresses the AIs' approach to determining what disclosures they are required to make and the internal controls they have in place over the process for making such disclosures (e.g. the verification process).
+- 12.2 To assist AIs with the application of the BDR, the BDR are supplemented by guidance issued by the HKMA in CA-D-1 and, where necessary, by standard templates which serve as a tool to facilitate consistent and comparable disclosure among AIs. - 12.3 The BDR, which are closely in line with international standards (e.g. those promulgated by the BCBS and the International Accounting and Financial Reporting Standards), represent a set of disclosure requirements that should improve market participants' ability to assess Als' capital structures, risk exposures, risk management processes and overall capital adequacy. - 12.4 The BDR recognize that Als have varying levels of sophistication and risk exposures.
+Different levels of disclosure therefore apply to Als using the BSC approach, the STC approach and the IRB approach.
+In addition, there are de minimis exemptions for Als which are smaller in terms of asset and deposit size, although the HKMA encourages such Als to comply with the BDR to the greatest extent possible. - 12.5 The BDR require Als to have in place a formal, board approved disclosure policy which addresses the Als' approach to determining what disclosures they are required to make and the internal controls they have in place over the process for making such disclosures (e.g. the verification process). - 12.6 Compliance with the BDR is a statutory requirement under §60A of the Ordinance.
+Als are required to declare their compliance with the BDR in the Return of Certificate of Compliance with the Banking Ordinance (MA(BS)1F) which is submitted as part of the information comprising the quarterly banking return.
+The HKMA will monitor Als' compliance with the BDR through review of the return and the disclosure statements made by Als, and by requiring external auditors' reports on the correct compilation of the return under §63(3) and §63(3A) of the Ordinance. - 12.7 §60A(4) of the Ordinance makes it an offence on the part of every director, every chief executive and every manager of an AI if the AI fails to comply with the BDR.
+Upon conviction, such persons will be liable to a fine.

-Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions
+CA-G-1 Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions